 Over-the-Counter (OTC) Medications

-Most older adults aren’t familiar with the appropriate dose of OTC medications or how they interact with other medications.
+Most older adults aren’t familiar with the appropriate dose of over-the-counter medications (OTC medications) or how they interact with other medications.
+Over-the-counter medications are widely used among seniors for self-medication, but they have the potential for abuse and can interact dangerously with prescription drugs.
 Many health providers don’t ask about or don’t know which OTC medications their patients are taking.
 This can lead to common misuse of cough syrups, laxatives, and other OTC medications.

 Signs of Addiction in Older Adults